 Mother sprung in to save the awkward situation.
 “No. No. Everything’s all right.
 We are all just a bit surprised.
 You were guarding your name fiercely, made it a huge secret.
 We even had a poll going.”
 I was flabbergasted.
 Did they?
 “Huh.
 I hope nobody lost too much.”
 I stood up to make myself some scrambled eggs.
 “Anybody else hungry for scrambled eggs?”
 Each of them shook their heads, some of them pale and slack-jawed.
 Except Shepherd, she was the epitome of pale.
 Behind me clattering and whispering erupted.
 I hummed to keep myself from laughing out loud.

 I hadn’t realized how hungry I must have been.
 As I was about to finish, Shepherd set another plate of scrambled eggs in front of me.
 I didn’t bother to swallow before thanking her.
-The taste was rich and warming, as if I never had eggs before.
+The taste was rich and warming as if I had never had eggs.
 “You’re really hungry, huh?”
-Her tone was cold and matter-of-factly with no hint of a sarcasm or malice in it.
+Her tone was cold and matter-of-factly with no hint of sarcasm or malice.
 “Uh-huh.
 Must be my favorite.”
 I managed.

 “Say, when was the last time you saw Cricket?”
 Mother asked me casually.